Introduction to SWML

 SWML is a markup and scripting language for quickly writing powerful communication applications in YAML or JSON documents.
 SWML is easy to use, and enables you to create powerful voice and messaging applications using a descriptive format.

 SWML scripts can be deployed serverlessly via the SignalWire Dashboard, via your own server, or using the Agents SDK.
-For a comprehensive breakdown, see our SWML deployment guide.
+For a comprehensive breakdown, see the SWML deployment guide.

 • Server or serverless: Serve SWML from your own server or via the SignalWire platform